The Power and Wisdom of God are revealed in Christ Crucified, not in great miraculous displays or the exercise of political might.

 Continue reading RECOGNIZING JESUS – CALVARY

-OVERVIEW – According to Mark, the Son of Man was revealed only in his sufferings and death on a Roman Cross – Mark 15:34-39.
+In the gospel of Mark, Israel’s Messiah, the Son of Man, is revealed in his death on a Roman Cross.

-A theme threaded throughout the Gospel of Mark is the inability of men to recognize who Jesus is – The Son of God – until AFTER his crucifixion, and even then, paradoxically, he was declared “Son of God” by the unlikeliest person, the very Roman centurion who in charge of his execution.
-What made this Messiah unrecognizable was his self-identification as the suffering “Son of Man.”
+In Mark, men and women are unable to recognize Jesus as the Messiah until AFTER his crucifixion, and paradoxically, following his death, he is declared the “Son of God” by the unlikeliest person, the Roman centurion on duty at his execution.
+And in this gospel account, his self-identification as the suffering “Son of Man” caused many to misunderstand and even reject him.

 Continue reading SUFFERING SON OF MAN